Thermostatic Expansion Valve (TEV) Installation, Inspection, Diagnosis & Testing

 With the fan off the Low Side goes to 25 psi and 25 degF.

-(compressor) shut off.
-The low side pressure went up to 36 psi and then
+The frost line moved at least to the se3nsor bulb and the pump (compressor) shut off.
+The low side pressure went up to 36 psi and then the pump restarted.
+This is telling me what the pressure control switch is doing.

 Further actions and observations: